 Conclusion

 In this article, you saw how to implement the Test and Production GCP CI/CD pipelines.
-You got a deep understanding of each and every step behind the process.
+You have a deep understanding of each and every step behind the process.
 In case you want to export data from a source of your choice into your desired Database/destination then Hevo Data is the right choice for you!

 Want to take Hevo for a spin?
-Sign Up for a 14-day free trial and experience the feature-rich Hevo suite first hand.
+Sign Up for a 14-day free trial and experience the feature-rich Hevo suite firsthand.
 You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.

 Share your experience of learning about the GCP CI/CD pipelines!
 Let us know in the comments section below!

-Former Research Analyst, Hevo Data
+Research Analyst, Hevo Data